Myriam Abel

-Myriam Morea also known as Myriam Abel (born Myriam Abdel Hamid, 15 May 1981 in Saint-Gratien, France) is a French singer of Algerian descent who rose to popularity after winning Nouvelle Star 3, the French version of Pop Idol, shown by M6.
+Myriam Abdelhamid (born 15 May 1981), known professionally as Myriam Abel, is a French singer who rose to popularity after winning the third season of Nouvelle Star, the French version of Pop Idol, in 2005.

-In 2011 and 2012 she competed in Les Anges de la télé-réalité.
+In 2011 and 2012, she competed in Les Anges de la télé-réalité.

 Early career

-Myriam Abel began singing at the age of ten and, at the age of thirteen, participated in a singing competition.
+Myriam Abdelhamid was born in Gard to parents of Kabyle origin.
+She began singing at the age of ten and, at the age of thirteen, participated in a singing competition.
 She then decided to take singing lessons at Les Voix d'Or with Indira Henni, who also became her artistic director.
-She then had her television debut on the program Je passe à la télé on 2 May 1997.
-The public vote for her was 93%.
+Having adopted the stage name Myriam Moorea, she made her television debut on the program Je passe à la télé on 2 May 1997, receiving 93% of the public vote.

-Abel sang with various bands, including Gilles Pellegrini and René Coll.
-The young songwriter Tristan Fedoras noticed her and contacted Indira Henni in 1997.
-He wrote several songs for her.
-He also became her new manager before moving on to focus on his own musical style.
+Moorea sang with various orchestras, including those of Gilles Pellegrini and René Coll.
+Songwriter Tristan Fedoras noticed her and contacted Indira Henni in 1997.
+He wrote several songs for Moorea and also became her new manager before moving on to focus on his own musical style.
 Together, they recorded their first songs.
-Abel entered a rising star competition with seventy singers in 1998 in Beaune (Côte-d'Or) and won.
-However, the producers then decided that the show would be dedicated only to juniors, which eliminated Myriam Abel.
-In December 1998, she recorded new songs composed by Tristan Fedoras and Corinne Calame.
-She was selected for the Golden Rose of Antibes Contest on 2 July 1999, where she won second place.
+Moorea entered a rising star competition with seventy singers in 1998 in Beaune and was initially selected before the producers decided to exclude all non-junior singers.
+In December 1998, she recorded new songs written by Fedoras and Corinne Calame.
+Moorea was selected for the Golden Rose of Antibes Contest on 2 July 1999, where she finished in second place.

-Abel was selected by Disney to record When She Loved Me for the French release of Toy Story 2 (the song was retitled Quand elle m'aimait encore on the official French soundtrack).
-She recorded the song under the name Myriam Morea and continued to use the pseudonym.
+Moorea was selected by Disney to record a French-language version of "When She Loved Me"—titled "Quand elle m'aimait encore"—for the French soundtrack of Toy Story 2.
+Removing an O from her stage name, she was credited as Myriam Morea on the soundtrack.

-In January 2000, she attended the KKL party at the Palais des Sports, Lætitia Larusso's first party.
+In January 2000, Morea attended the KKL party at the Palais des Sports, Lætitia Larusso's first party.
 There she met Gloria Gaynor's producers, and worked with them for two years.
-With these producers, she recorded several songs including Comme je t'aime, which she performed at La Chance on 19 October 2000.
+With these producers, she recorded several songs including "Comme je t'aime", which she performed at La Chance on 19 October 2000.
 The song was released as a single in 2001.